canonical/rockcraft/docs/tutorial/go.rst

 The application starts an HTTP server listening on port 8000 that we can test by using ``curl`` to send a request to the root endpoint.
-We may need a new terminal for this, if we are using Multipass use ``multipass shell rock-dev`` to get another terminal:
+We may need a new terminal for this -- if using Multipass, run ``multipass shell rock-dev`` to get another terminal:

 .. literalinclude:: code/go/task.yaml